-- (4) the relevant RIT-T project (as defined in clause 5.10.2) is to address an identified need that arises from the retirement or de-rating of network assets; and

-- (5) a credible option (as defined in clause 5.10.2) for that RIT-T project (as defined in clause 5.10.2) is replacement of network assets.

-- (g) A reference in any of the following provisions to a Network Service Provider will, in relation to the declared transmission system of an adoptive jurisdiction, be construed as a reference to the relevant declared transmission system operator:

-- (1) clause 5.2.3(d)(12), (e) and (e1)(except 5.2.3(e1)(2));

-- (2) clause 5.3.4A(c) and (d);

-- (3) clause 5.9.3;

-- (4) clause 5.9.4;

-- (5) clause 5.9.6;
+- (4) the relevant RIT-T project (as defined in clause 5.10.2) is to address an identified need that arises from the retirement or de-rating of network assets; and - (5) a credible option (as defined in clause 5.10.2) for that RIT-T project (as defined in clause 5.10.2) is replacement of network assets. - (g) A reference in any of the following provisions to a Network Service Provider will, in relation to the declared transmission system of an adoptive jurisdiction, be construed as a reference to the relevant declared transmission system operator: - (1) clause 5.2.3(d)(12), (e) and (e1)(except 5.2.3(e1)(2)); - (2) clause 5.3.4A(c) and (d); - (3) clause 5.9.3; - (4) clause 5.9.4; - (5) clause 5.9.6;

-- (6) Schedule 5.1, clause S5.1.10.3(a);

-- (7) Schedule 5.2 clause S5.2.3(a)(8).
+- (6) Schedule 5.1, clause S5.1.10.3(a); - (7) Schedule 5.2 clause S5.2.3(a)(8).

-5.1.3 Principles
+5.1A.2 Principles

-This Part A is based on the following principles relating to connection to the national grid:
+This Part B is based on the following principles relating to connection to the national grid:

-- (a) all Registered Participants should have the opportunity to form a connection to a network and have access to the network services provided by the networks forming part of the national grid; - (b) the terms and conditions on which connection to a network and provision of network service is to be granted are to be set out in commercial agreements on reasonable terms entered into between a Network Service Provider and other Registered Participants; - (c) the technical terms and conditions of connection agreements regarding standards of performance must be established at levels at or above the minimum access standards set out in schedules 5.1, 5.2, 5.3 and 5.3a, with the objective of ensuring that the power system operates securely and reliably and in accordance with the system standards set out in schedule 5.1a;

-- (d) a Registered Participant or person intending to become a Registered Participant may request connection of a facility, modification of a connection, or alteration of connected plant at a standard below an automatic access standard if the connection, modification to the connection, or alteration of connected plant does not adversely affect: - (1) power system security; and - (2) the quality of supply to other Network Users; and - (e) the operation of the Rules should result in the achievement of: - (1) long term benefits to Registered Participants in terms of cost and reliability of the national grid; and - (2) open communication and information flows relating to connections between Registered Participants themselves, and between Registered Participants and AEMO, while ensuring the security of confidential information belonging to competitors in the market.
+- (a) all Registered Participants should have the opportunity to form a connection to a network and have access to the network services provided by the networks forming part of the national grid; - (b) the terms and conditions on which connection to a network and provision of network service is to be granted are to be set out in commercial agreements on reasonable terms entered into between a Network Service Provider and other Registered Participants; - (c) the technical terms and conditions of connection agreements regarding standards of performance must be established at levels at or above the minimum access standards set out in schedules 5.1, 5.2, 5.3 and 5.3a, with the objective of ensuring that the power system operates securely and reliably and in accordance with the system standards set out in schedule 5.1a; - (d) [Deleted] - (e) the operation of the Rules should result in the achievement of: - (1) long term benefits to Registered Participants in terms of cost and reliability of the national grid; and - (2) open communication and information flows relating to connections between Registered Participants themselves, and between Registered Participants and AEMO, while ensuring the security of confidential information belonging to competitors in the market.